Growing And Drying Prunes: Tips On Growing Plums For Drying

 Small purple spots on your plum’s leaves could mean your tree has cherry leaf spot.
 The good news is that it is usually a minor infection.
 The damage to fruit and harvest yield is typically not serious, but you may want to take some preventative measures found here.

 Plum rust fungus is a problem for plum growers, often showing up every year from spring through autumn.
 Rust on plum trees generally isn’t deadly, but it can weaken the tree and affect fruit quality.
-For information on control of plum rust, click this article.
+For information on the control of plum rust, click this article.

 Variations among plum trees may make the process of choosing one an extremely difficult task.
 Luckily, growers are often able to find fruit trees that are well-suited and thrive in their garden’s unique microclimate.
 One such tree is the ‘Blue Tit’ plum.
 Learn more here.